What Is A Neti Pot & What Makes Complete Rinse Different?

-The same technique applies for most other methods, as well.
-But there are important differences that can make some nasal irrigation techniques better than others.
+The same concept applies for most irrigation methods, but there are important technique differences that can make some nasal irrigation systems superior to others.
 So, why might you choose the Complete Rinse over an ordinary neti pot?
-Let’s take a closer look at how nasal irrigation works, the downsides of neti pots, and what the Complete Rinse does better.
+Let’s take a closer look at how nasal irrigation works, the downsides of neti pots, and how the Complete Rinse System is better.

 Irrigation is designed to help your sinuses perform their natural function.
 There are many good reasons we have sinuses, but one of their functions is to serve as a first line of defense for your body’s immune system.

 You see, your lungs are vulnerable to infection by their very nature.
 They’re warm, moist areas that are designed specifically to allow for gas exchange.
 To keep them safe, your nose is full of tiny hairs.
 Yes, you have nose hairs to keep out dust, but those are just a “pre-filter,” so to speak.
 The bulk of the work is done by tiny hairs called “cilia,” which line your nasal passages and sinuses.